 The first step for persons seeking enrollment in curriculum courses is to submit an application for admission, including a \$35 non-refundable application fee.
-The preferred method to apply is electronically at midlandstech.edu or at one of our convenient Online Services Centers located in the Enrollment Services office at either Airport or Beltline campus.
+The preferred method to apply is electronically at midlandstech.edu or at one of our convenient Online Services Centers located in the Enrollment Services office at either the Airport or Beltline campus.
 Applications (and information packets) will also be mailed to you upon request by contacting the Student Information Center at (803) 738-8324 or by accessing the Ask MTC function on the college website.

-The next step is to verify your citizenship status or lawful immigration status.
+The next step is to verify your legal presence in the United States.
 Midlands Technical College is in full compliance with the SC Illegal Immigration Reform Act (section 59-101-430 of the South Carolina Code of Laws, As Amended).

-It is the policy of MTC to review the citizenship status or lawful immigration status of each person currently enrolled or seeking admissions.
+It is the policy of MTC to review the lawful United States presence of each person currently enrolled or seeking admissions.

-Students who are eligible and who complete the Free Application for Federal Student Aid (FAFSA) have their citizenship checked by the U.S. government.
+Students who are eligible and who complete the Free Application for Federal Student Aid (FAFSA) have their legal presence checked by the U.S. government.